qemacs/qemacs/qe-manual.md

 * argument `size` the length of the destination array

-* argument `src` a valid pointer to a string to encode
+* argument `src` a pointer to a string to encode

 * argument `len` the number of bytes to encode

 Return the length of the converted string, not counting the null terminator, possibly longer than the destination array length.

+Note: if `src` is a null pointer, the string `null` is output otherwise a double quoted string is produced.

 ### `int strstart(const char *str, const char *val, const char **ptr);`